lilunia/lilunia/README.md

 I took my first steps in programming while studying Mechatronics at the Wrocław University of Science and Technology, but after graduating I directed my career towards 3d modelling (CATIA V5).

 **Over a year ago I decided to start my adventure with Frontend Development**.
-Programming gives me a lot of satisfaction and I would like to develop further in this direction.
+Programming gives me a lot of satisfaction and joy.
+🌱 I am also currently interested in the subject of data analysis.

 ## Tech stack